mideind/Tokenizer/README.rst

 the token stream into sentences, considering corner cases such as abbreviations and dates in the middle of sentences.

+The package contains a dictionary of common Icelandic abbreviations, in the file ``src/tokenizer/Abbrev.conf``.

 Tokenizer is derived from a corresponding module in the `Greynir project <https://greynir.is>`_ (GitHub repository `here <https://github.com/vthorsteinsson/Reynir>`_), by the same author.
 Note that Tokenizer is licensed under the MIT license while Greynir is licensed under GPLv3.